Crystal Palace (High Level) railway station: Features

-The station was designed by Charles Barry Jr. as a lavish red brick and buff terra cotta building.
+The station was designed by Edward Middleton Barry. as a lavish red brick and buff terra cotta building.
 It was excavated into the ridge below Crystal Palace Parade, approached from the north through the 439 yd Paxton Tunnel, requiring major engineering works.
 There were subway exits leading under Crystal Palace Parade into Crystal Palace Park, linking the station directly with the palace.
 The subway was a vaulted and tiled chamber resembling a Byzantine crypt; it was designed and built by cathedral craftsmen from Italy.

 The building was a fine example of High Victorian architecture with high brick side- and end-walls and a glass and iron trainshed roof.
 It had square towers at each corner, each topped with four short spires, and passenger concourses above the tracks at each end with booking offices, refreshment rooms and waiting rooms.
 One half of the station was intended for first class passengers, who were given segregated access into the central transept of the palace.

 The trainshed was divided lengthways into two cavernous spaces separated by a brick-arch arcade, each side having two tracks with wooden platforms.
 The inner track on each side had two platform faces to support mass arrivals.

 At the exit from the tunnel the two running lines fanned out into four platform tracks, with eight sidings and a long headshunt on the right and two more sidings on the left.
 In addition to the usual coal depot, the sidings provided stabling for spare engines and coaching stock to handle the expected surges of traffic during big events.
 The platform roads entered the north end of the trainshed via separate portals.
 At the south end, instead of a typical arrangement of buffers and engine release roads the four platform tracks passed through a second set of apertures to a turntable, allowing for fast turning of engines to run round their coaches.